 The farm is now a thriving rural skills centre and home to tenant farmers Tim and Sarah, their flock of sheep and herd of cows.

-Kate has recently published a book about Humble by Nature and the animals, people, problems and triumphs that came along with her and Ludo’s determination to save the farm.
+Kate’s book Humble by Nature: Life, Lambs & a Dog Called Badger tells the story of the animals, people, problems and triumphs that came along with her and Ludo’s determination to save the farm.